pavittarsingh315/Nerastar2/README.md

 1. The DEFAULT_AUTHENTICATION_CLASSES setting is given that AnonymousUser has no object profile error even though ur logged in.
 For testing remove and put back at end
 2. Added custom permission.
 Added a posts app and serializers for it and view

+## Fourteenth Commit:

+1. Get a Users Profile.
+Get Any Users Profile.
+Can Delete a User.
+Can List a users followers or following list.
+2. Added Profile Serializer and Followers/Following Serializer
+3. Can List and Create Post from same view